MihailCosmin/cookiecutter-python-gui-application/README.rst

 ===================================
-cookiecutter-python-gui-application
+Cookiecutter Python GUI Application
 ===================================

-Cookiecutter template for a Python GUI Application based on cookiecutter-pypackage: https://github.com/audreyfeldroy/cookiecutter-pypackage.
+Cookiecutter template for Python GUI Applications based on cookiecutter-pypackage: https://github.com/audreyfeldroy/cookiecutter-pypackage.

 This template is mostly intended for beginners in GUI development using Python, but it can be used by experienced developers also.